 Physical removal by divers may be effective only in small areas and shallow water depths (less than 12 m).
 For example, in 1996 divers successfully eradicated a small, introduced population of the New Zealand greenshell mussel, P. canaliculus in the Gulf of St Vincent (South Australia) by manual collection (McEnnulty et al. 2000).
 Success with this technique requires intensive monitoring and repetition of removal as new individuals or clusters are located.
 If the source of the population is not contained or detection probabilities are low, this technique can rapidly become cost prohibitive.
+Destruction of bivalves through smashing of their shells can be less labour intensive than physical removal, however considerations such as the disease risk of the organisms or release of gametes should be considered.

 Wrapping and encapsulating submerged substrata using impermeable barriers, such as polyethylene plastic, have been used successfully to treat fouling on structures such as wharf piles, jetties, pontoons, vessel moorings, small reefs and aquaculture facilities that cannot be removed from the water (Aquenal 2007).
 Black polyethylene bale wrap (1 m wide and 50μm thick) is wrapped over the structures, with an overlap of about 0.4 m on each successive layer of wrap, and secured using PVC tape to achieve a watertight seal.
 Aquenal provides details on the procedures for deploying the wrap on different structures and the costs involved with this treatment technique (Aquenal 2007).
 The wrappings can remain in place for extended periods (up to 12 months), thus providing some protection from reinfection.
 Should the outside of the wrappings become reinfested, their removal provides a second treatment option provided the animals are able to be retained when the wrap is removed.
-Parts of the structures that cannot be wrapped effectively may be treated by commercial divers using an underwater flame torch.
+Parts of the structures that cannot be wrapped effectively may be treated by commercial divers using a hammer or an underwater flame torch.